 - It seems too good to be true: Finally, do you remember that old saying?
 If it seems too good to be true, chances are it is!
 Always trust your gut.

 According to the Canadian Anti-Fraud Centre, it is estimated that less than 5% of the total number of fraud victims report their experiences to law enforcement agencies.
-By reporting a fraud, you provide law enforcement with the information they need to stop fraudsters and help prevent others from becoming victims.
+By reporting fraud, you provide law enforcement with the information they need to stop fraudsters and help prevent others from becoming victims.
 The information you provide is important!
-To report a fraud, visit the Canadian Anti-Fraud Centre.
+To report fraud, visit the Canadian Anti-Fraud Centre.